 What is it like?
 Well, it is huge.
 I believe it’s the biggest Walt Disney World resort.
 It’s so big you can rent a golf kart to help you get around.
 You can currently rent one for $63-79 a day.
 We got so lost the first time we went out.
 The site is quite lacking in signs.
 I think this is something they definitely could improve on.
 Half the time we just didn’t have a clue where we were or how far we were from anything.

 We were staying at the very top end of Fort Wilderness, not far from check-in and the bus stops to other Disney parks.
 You can not get a bus from there to Magic Kingdom.
 That is somewhere else on the site.

 As well as being extremely large it is also the Disney resort with the most things to do day and night.
 This was another reason for our stay.
 However, we couldn’t really afford to do anything.
-It was $40 per half an hour to rent a boat, $120 for a private horse-drawn carriage ride.
+It was $40+ per half hour to rent a boat and $120+ for a private horse-drawn carriage ride.
 We didn’t even dare ask how much it was to go horse riding.
-Plus most bookable activities didn’t start until 11 am or were in the evening when we already had things booked.
+Plus most bookable activities didn’t start until 11 a.m. or were in the evening when we already had things booked.

 There are quite a few things that you don’t have to pay for though.
 There’s a large playground for the kids plus two swimming pools and an evening campfire sing-a-long with Chip ‘n’ Dale, followed by a movie (which we sadly never had time for).

-Back over at Fort Wilderness Cabins there are a few options of places to eat and drink.
+Back over at Fort Wilderness Cabins, there are a few options for places to eat and drink.
 In the evening you can go to the popular Hoop-Dee-Doo Musical revue.
 This was a firm favourite for all of us – you can read more in my review (via the link).
-There is also Mickey’s Backyard BBQ – again you can read more in my review (via the link).

 Getting to Magic Kingdom from Fort Wilderness